Antoine of Navarre: Collapse of the regency

-First French War of Religion
+First French War of Religion and death

 In May he issued a decree expelling all Protestants from Paris, much to the delight of radicals in the capital.
 His army and that of Condé faced off against each other in June near Orléans.
 The sides only came to light skirmishing however, as negotiations between the sides to avoid bloodshed continued.
 With Condé now retreating, Navarre and the other leaders began retaking rebel towns, capturing Blois, Tours and Amboise.
 In August the main royal force under Navarre besieged and overcame the rebel garrison in the key town of Bourges.
 When his wife, Jeanne d'Albret, allowed the Huguenots to sack the chapel and the churches of Vendôme, he threatened to send her to a convent.
-Having reduced Bourges the royal army was faced with a choice, to march on the Huguenot capital of Orléans immediately, or first strike at the northern town of Rouen, which Aumale was currently unsuccessfully trying to besiege with his small force.
-Navarre counselled immediately pushing on Orlėans, but the plague in the town, the threat of the English and the hopes of Catherine that he might yet prevail on his brother to abandon rebellion persuaded the court against this policy.
-Navarre's army invested the city of Rouen on 28 September and began trying to reduce the town.
-On 13 October while inspecting the siege trenches, Navarre was mortally wounded by a musket shot to the shoulder.
-Despite the efforts of the famed surgeon Ambroise Paré he could not be saved, and died of his wounds on 17 November.
+Having taken Bourges, the royal army was faced with a choice, to march on the Huguenot capital of Orléans immediately, or first strike at the northern town of Rouen, which Aumale was currently unsuccessfully trying to besiege with his small force.
+Navarre wanted to immediately push on Orlėans, but the plague in the town, the threat of the English, and the hopes of Catherine that he might yet prevail on his brother to abandon rebellion, persuaded the court against this policy.
+Navarre's army invested the city of Rouen on 28 September and began trying to subdue the town.
+On 13 October, while inspecting the siege trenches, Navarre was mortally wounded by a musket shot to the shoulder.
+Despite the efforts of the famed surgeon Ambroise Paré, he could not be saved, and died of his wounds on 17 November.
 It was rumoured that his last rites were taken in the Lutheran custom, compounding long-held suspicions of his religious unorthodoxy.